oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/4-import-visual-builder-app/import-visual-builder-app.md

   ![button to import from file](images/app-from-file.png)

-3. Drag and drop the zip file to update the fields and click **Import**.
+3. Drag and drop the zip file downloaded in the first lab to update the fields and click **Import**.

   ![import menu with updated fields](images/drag-and-drop.png)